Zaydo123/TikTok-Follow-Heart-Views-Bot/README.md

 # Requirements
-You must download selenium(You can use pip) and https://chromedriver.chromium.org/downloads
+You must download selenium(You can use pip) and https://chromedriver.chromium.org/downloads For Zayd Version: install fake-useragent using "pip install fake-useragent"

 # Usage
 1) Open Bot.py (or Bot_For_Bugged.py if you use it)